 Colorado & Regional Art

-• We show the full arc of Colorado and the surrounding states’ art history with works from about 1845 to the present.
+- We show Colorado art from about 1845 to the present.

 All three collections are displayed in salon style to allow visitors to view fine art alongside decorative art and time travel through about 150 years of art.